How Can New Dads Bond with Baby?

 In honor of Father’s Day, this year we wanted to share some information about a topic that isn’t always talked about: dads bonding with their newborn babies.
-Some moms start to bond with baby throughout their pregnancy and get a head start for a couple of months, but it’s important for dad to bond too!
+Some moms start to bond with baby throughout their pregnancy, but it’s important for dad to bond too!

 Just look at this dad!
 His daughter was born premature and he was able to begin bonding with her right away by using Massage+ 30, 10, 5.
 In fact, this video shows them while baby is still in the NICU.
 Massage+ 30, 10, 5 is a type of baby massage that is great for both preemie and full term babies.
 Baby massage is a popular topic right now because it comforts baby and helps parents and caregivers bond with baby.
 Massage+ goes even further.
 It’s based on over 35 years of research (funded in part by NIH) and has been proven to improve:

 - Communication between baby and caregiver